pulumi/docs/pulumi-hugo/themes/default/content/docs/clouds/gcp/get-started/_index.md

 {{< /chooser >}}

-### Configure Pulumi to access Google Cloud

-Pulumi requires cloud credentials to manage and provision resources.
-You must use an IAM user or service account that has **programmatic access** with rights to deploy and manage your Google Cloud resources.

-In this guide, you will need an IAM user account with permissions that can create and populate a Cloud Storage bucket, such as those in the predefined Storage Admin (`roles/storage.admin`) or the Storage Legacy Bucket Owner (`roles/storage.legacyBucketOwner`) roles.

-{{% configure-gcp %}}

 ## Create project

 Let's create your first Pulumi project, stack, and program.
 Pulumi [projects](/docs/concepts/projects/) and [stacks](/docs/concepts/stack/) organize Pulumi code.
 Projects are similar to GitHub repos and stacks are an instance of code with separate configuration.
 Projects can have multiple stacks for different development environments or for different cloud configurations.